 Dr. Brian Horst is an adult cardiologist.
-He attended MCP Hahnemann School of Medicine and then went on to complete his residency at Mayo Clinic.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Horst is affiliated with Regions Hospital and Lakeview Health System.
-He is accepting new patients.
+He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+After attending Drexel University College of Medicine for medical school, he completed his residency training at Mayo Clinic.
+Dr. Horst's hospital/clinic affiliations include Regions Hospital and Lakeview Health System.
+He is open to new patients.

 Conditions / Treatments

 Medicare Patient Ethnicity